Galm007/triangle_slapper/README.md

 For small images, it's better for MUTATION_AMOUNT_POS and MUTATION_AMOUNT_CLR to have smaller values.

-Higher values for GENERATIONS and POPULATION will produce better results but will take significantly longer time to finish an iteration.
+Higher values for GENERATIONS and THREAD_TRIS will produce better results but will take significantly longer time to finish an iteration.